eleev/ios-spritekit-shader-sandbox/README.md

 # Licence

-`SpriteKit-Fragment-Sandbox-iOS-App` is available under the `MIT` license.
+`spritekit-fragment-sandbox-ios-app` is available under the `MIT` license.
 See the [LICENSE](https://github.com/jVirus/PixelShaderDemo/blob/master/LICENSE) file for more info.